ChinaKnowledge.de -

 The Xunpu was, according to the preface, written in 1245.
 It describes the different kinds of mushrooms growing in the area of Taizhou 臺州, Zhejiang, the hometown of Chen Renyu.
 The rich varieties of mushrooms in the region are mentioned in Ye Mengde's 葉夢得 (1077-1148) Bishu luhua 避暑錄話, and Zhou Mi's 周密 (1232-1298) Guixin zashi 癸辛雜識.
 The Southern Song court loved the fungi of that region.

-In total, there are 11 kinds of mushrooms, namely taixun 臺蕈 (hexun 合蕈), chougao xun 稠膏蕈, likexun 栗殼蕈, songxun 松蕈, zhuxun 竹蕈, maixun 麥蕈, yuxun 玉蕈, huangxun 黃蕈, zixun 紫蕈, siji xun 四季蕈 and egao xun 鵝膏蕈 (identification with scientific names is difficult).
-The author describes the places where these kinds of mushroom grow, when they are to be harvested, they appearance, and, in an appendix, how to treat persons poisoned by a mushroom.
+In total, there are 11 kinds of mushrooms dealt with in the book, namely taixun 臺蕈 (hexun 合蕈), chougao xun 稠膏蕈, likexun 栗殼蕈, songxun 松蕈, zhuxun 竹蕈, maixun 麥蕈, yuxun 玉蕈, huangxun 黃蕈, zixun 紫蕈, siji xun 四季蕈 and egao xun 鵝膏蕈 (identification with scientific names is difficult).
+The author describes the places where these kinds of mushrooms grow, when they were to be harvested, their appearance, and, in an appendix, how to treat persons poisoned by a mushroom.

 Although the Xunpu is far from providing a complete overview of all types of mushrooms, it is practically the first treatise of this kind.
 It is interesting that the detoxication methods described by Chen Renyu differ from those described by much earlier books like Zhang Hua's 張華 Bowuzhi 博物志 and Tao Hongjing's 陶弘景 Bencao zhu 本草注.